THE GRANDS PRIX

 THE GOLDEN GREEN AWARDS

-Given to the best production in each of the 3 competitions within the 14 categories
+These are awarded to the best productions in each of the 3 competitions in the 15 thematic categories.

 THE SILVER GREEN AWARDS